cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-contains.md

 // technically the <html>, <body>, <ul>, and first <li> all contain "apples"

 // normally Cypress would return the first <li> since that is the deepest
-// element which contains: "apples"
+// element that contains: "apples"

 // to override this behavior, pass a 'ul' selector
 // this returns the ul element since it also contains the text